Buecher-Heimat/writing-competition-web/README.md

-# Writing competition web platfrom
+# Writing competition web platform

 This is the repo for the web platform for the writing competition.
 It is built using [Astro](https://astro.build/).
 Currently, there is only a first landing page, but more will be added in the future.